-4. Ticket prices, vouchers
+3. Ticket prices, vouchers

-4.1 The valid admission prices are those that can be viewed in the web stores or at the points of sale.
+3.1 The valid admission prices are those that can be viewed in the web stores or at the points of sale.
 The prices indicated include all fees.

+3.2 Reduced admission prices are granted on all available tickets for schoolchildren, students (up to the age of 30), persons performing voluntary service, trainees and unemployed persons, unless otherwise stated.
 Eligibility for the reduced prices must be proven when purchasing tickets and attending the event by presenting the appropriate original documents.
 If the eligibility cannot be proven when attending the event, the difference to the regular admission price must be paid then.

-4.3 Vouchers from the organizer can only be redeemed in the web store of the organizer against tickets for all events, as far as tickets for the respective event are still available.
+3.4 Vouchers from the organizer can only be redeemed in the web store of the organizer against tickets for all events, as far as tickets for the respective event are still available.
 The voucher must be in the original.
 Vouchers can only be used directly with an order.
 Subsequent calculation is not possible.
 If the value of the voucher is not sufficient for an order, the remaining value will be charged.

 Vouchers cannot be paid out in cash.
 The payment of residual amounts is not possible.
 The remaining amount will be transferred to a new voucher.

-5. Passing on tickets
+4. Passing on tickets

 a) to offer the tickets in internet auctions;